cxxr/better-java/README.md

 consider the [@Nullable][nullable] annotation.
 [IntelliJ IDEA][intellij] has built-in support for the @Nullable annotation.

+Very good description of why not to use nulls is here: https://www.lucidchart.com/techblog/2015/08/31/the-worst-mistake-of-computer-science/

 If you're using [Java 8][java8], you can use the excellent new [Optional][optional] type.
 If a value may or may not be present, wrap it in an *Optional* class like this: